 Initial Results using Happiness Data.
 Our initial results are presented in Table 2.
-Here we begin the analysis using average responses to the happiness item as our main predictor, given that this is the question for which we have the most data.7 We identify strong correlational relationships between average levels of company happiness and all three indicators of firm performance.
-We find that a one point increase in company happiness (on the 1-5 scale) predicts around a 0.15 log-point increase in Tobin's q (ln), a 1.7 percentage-point increase in ROA, and \$2-3 billion USD increase in annual profit.
+Here we begin the analysis using average responses to the happiness item as our main predictor, given that this is the question for which we have the most data.
+We identify strong correlational relationships between average levels of company happiness and all three indicators of firm performance.
+The regression results show a significant positive association of employee happiness with all three of our main firm performance measures.
+Specifically, a one-point increase in the average employee happiness score (on the 1-to-5 response scale) is associated with an increase of 0.30 to 0.34 in Tobin's Q, an increase of 1 to 1.2 percentage points in ROA, and an increase of approximately 1.39 to 2.29 billion USD in profits, depending on the model specification.